jg10545/patchwork/docs/feature.md

 ### Building

 * Each feature extractor training class shares common [input pipeline and augmentation parameters](input_aug.md).
-A copy of your parameters is saved in a YAML file in the log directory for reproducibility.
 * Choose between `adam` and `momentum` optimizers, with no learning rate decay, or `exponential` (smooth exponential decay), `staircase` (LR cut in half every `lr_decay` steps), or `cosine` decay.
 * Call `trainer.load_weights()` to import weights of all the training components from a previous run